 Luckily there are tools available to help you with this.
 I recommend Later, which allows you to track and respond to messages across all your social media accounts.
 It also alerts you when someone is talking about your salon or spa so that you can react quickly.

 Learn more about the social media marketing tools I recommend for salons & spas here.

 Involve Your Salon & Spa Staff in Your Social Media Strategy

-Your staff are your best ambassadors.
+Your staff is your best ambassador.

 Encourage them to create their own social profiles where they report from the salon.
-And make sure they reference the main salon account in their bio, use salon specific hashtags, and refer back to the salons social media accounts in their posts.
+And make sure they reference the main salon account in their bio, use salon-specific hashtags, and refer back to the salon’s social media accounts in their posts.

 Form Relationships with Social Media Influencers to Promote Your Salon

 What, where, and how you post on social media is not the only way to grow your presence.

 One of the most effective ways to grow your following is to collaborate with relevant influencers who mention your social media accounts when they post.
 In fact, working with influencers is not only about growing your social channels but it’s one of the most powerful ways to attract new clients to your salon or spa.